Rent assistance Bridgeport and Fairfield County Connecticut.

 Catholic Charities has many assistance programs in Fairfield County.
 They include possible financial help, the Connecticut Collaborative on Re-Entry (CCR), Permanent Housing and Housing Opportunity for Persons with Aids (HOPWA).
 These all include government grants (including for rental payments), counseling, and support services.
 The church is at 238 Jewett Ave, Bridgeport, CT 06606.
 The phone number is (203) 416-1503.

 EFPP is the Fairfield County Eviction and Foreclosure Prevention Program.
 Income qualified tenants or homeowners can apply for grants for rental arrears and other government money.
 In some cases, shelter, free motel vouchers for areas in Bridgeport, and deposit help is arranged.
 Find eviction and rehousing help in Fairfield County.

-Two Housing and Urban Development (HUD) certified housing agencies to call for free information on rent, housing, and mortgage assistance programs are Affordable Housing Centers of America (Bridgeport CT 203-366-4180) as well as Bridgeport Neighborhood Trust (call 203-332-7977-308).
+EFPP has a main intake site.
+Housing and Urban Development (HUD) certified housing agencies to call for free information on rent, housing, and mortgage assistance programs are the Bridgeport Neighborhood Trust (call 203-332-7977)

-Community Action Committee of Danbury, address of 66 North Street, phone (203) 744-4700, offers eviction prevention programs and emergency rent help.
+Community Action Committee of Danbury and Western Connecticut address of 78 Triangle St, Danbury, CT 06810, phone (203) 744-4700, offers eviction prevention programs and emergency rent help.
 They may also be able to help low income tenants buy their own home in the region.